KnisSukparangsee/Game-of-Life/README.md

 Soups are

 # Usage
-To create a random state of live and dead cells, type the command `python main.py random` To create a pattern, specify its pattern name and x, y coordinates (top left is (0, 0)).
+To create a random state of live and dead cells, type the command `python main.py random` in terminal.

+To create a pattern, specify its pattern name and x, y coordinates (top left is (0, 0)).
-Type the command `python main.py pattern_name x y`.
+Type the command `python main.py pattern_name x y` in terminal.
-Note that pattern_name must be typed exactly as one of the patterns shown in the list below.
+Note that pattern_name must be typed exactly as one of the pattern names shown in the list below.

 # Patterns
 Here are the pattern names along with their images.